manuelrojas19/locations-info-adapter-service/README.md

 keytool -import -file mongoCA.crt -keystore mongo.jks -storepass <your_truststore_password>
 ```

-If you need more detailed instructions or don't have the required certificates, refer to the certificates [documentation](https://github.com/manuelrojas19/aws-infra-k8s-mongo/blob/main/docs/certificates.md) for this project on requirements section.
+If you need more detailed instructions or don't have the required certificates, refer to the certificates [documentation](https://github.com/manuelrojas19/aws-infra-k8s-mongo/blob/main/docs/certificates.md).

 Once generated, you need to add the root certificate to your system's trusted certificates store.
 On Linux or macOS, you can typically add it to the Java keystore (cacerts) located in your Java installation's lib/security directory: